About the FTCE Scores

 Minimum Scores needed

-The minmum passing scale scores for the FTCE is 200; however, on your score report you are able to see only a 'PASS' or a 'NO PASS' status.
+The minmum passing scale scores is 200; however, on your score report only a 'PASS' or a 'NO PASS' status is provided.
 Thus, if you have scored above 200, you will just see the 'PASS' status.

 The scaled scare is determined by taking into account the raw score and the percentage of correct responses in you sub-test.